-Once you know you study time blocks, it’s important for to make use as many of them that you can.
+Once you know your study time blocks, it’s important to make use of as many of them as you can.
 It may seem like I’m saying that you should study every single free minute you have, but that’s not the case.
 I’m just suggesting that you consider every study opportunity in your day and make a good choice about if you should use it.

 The most important thing is to always have time ahead of you.
 The best way to do that is not let study blocks get behind you unused.

 I’m big on getting as much done as early and as often as I can.
 Minutes matter in college.
 It is important to find and use every one you can as early as you can.
 Having a big cushion of free time eliminates stress and gives you flexibility to deal with unexpected problems, to prepare for exams, or just to go have fun when you want to.

 Don’t let time control you.
 You should always control it.

 Once you set up your time planner or in the Shovel app, some big blocks are going to stand out.

 Weekday evenings.
 This is easy.
 The best way to avoid distractions is to study when everyone else is studying.
 This is your time.
 Get to the library immediately after dinner, and do it as early as possible—6:00 or 6:30 p.m..
 Treat the big blocks just like class time.
 They are mandatory.
 Never, ever fail to use them.
 Using your big time blocks is a great way to really get things done and pile up free time that you can use later for other things.

 These big time blocks are your serious, dedicated time for getting things done.
 You need to have at least three to four solid, focused hours of study from Sunday through Thursday.

 Start as early as you can and don’t push things into midnight and beyond.
 There is no reason that you can’t finish up by 8:30 p.m.
 Certainly no later than 9:30.
 I know that sounds crazy, but it’s true.
 You can wrap up your work quickly because you also use the smaller blocks of time.
 That’s where the stress free A’s are made.

 Small Time Blocks